oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Credential Data Model (VCDM) 2.0 [@W3C.VCDM] defines a data model for verifiable credentials encoded as JSON-LD, and ISO/IEC 18013-5:2021 [@ISO.18013-5] defines a representation of verifiable credentials in the mobile document (mdoc) format encoded as CBOR and secured using COSE.

+## Privacy-Preserving Retrieval of Type Metadata {#PrivacyPreservingRetrieval}

+In (#retrieving-metadata), various methods for distributing and retrieving Type Metadata are described.
+For methods which rely on a network connection to a URL (e.g., provided by an Issuer), third parties (like the Issuer) may be able to track the usage of a credential by observing requests to the Type Metadata URL.

+Consuming applications SHOULD prefer methods for retrieving Type Metadata that do not leak information about the usage of a credential to third parties.
+The recommendations in (#robust-retrieval) apply.

 <reference anchor="IANA.well-known" target="http://www.iana.org/assignments/well-known-uris">
     <front>